-In the past 50 years the widespread use of antimicrobial drugs in treating infections, has caused microbes to begin evolving and developing defenses which results in the drugs ineffectiveness to kill them.
+In the past 50 years, the widespread use of antimicrobial drugs in treating infections has caused microbes to begin evolving and developing defenses which result in the drug's ineffectiveness to kill them.
 Methicillin-resistant Staphylococcus aureus (MRSA), one of the most drug-resistant infections along with TB and malaria are also becoming harder to treat due to drug resistance.

 How to shut down the efflux pump

 At Emory University, Dr. William Shafer is scrutinizing the structure (efflux pump) that evolved in several types of bacteria which pumped the antimicrobial compounds out of the bacterium cell before they can do it any harm.
 This research can lead to the development of new drugs or treatments that inhibit the pump.

 Do genes play a part?

 NIAID researchers, as well as studying structure, are also looking at the genetics of the bacteria.
 Their microbial Genome Sequencing Centers recently were working with investigators to sequence the genomes of several strains of N. gonorrhoeae; which allows researchers to compare the genomes of resistant strains and strains that are sensitive to possibly figure out the genetic basis of resistance.
 So far a total of 14 sequences have been sequenced.